Investigating How the Fractions Skill Score and Brier Divergence Skill Score Reflect Forecast Error: Effects of errors on the scores

 \subsection{Effect of errors in the event frequency}

-We start by investigating how the neighbourhood scores outlined in Sec.~\ref{sec:scores_definition} respond to multiplicative errors $R_\mu$ in the neighbourhood frequency (corresponding to intensity or coverage errors).
-From eq.~\eqref{eq:bdnss_relative} is is straightforward to see that the BDnSS is always maximised when $R_\mu=1$, when all other terms are kept fixed, and so cannot be artificially improved by increasing errors in the intensity or coverage.
+We start by investigating how the neighbourhood scores outlined in Sec.~\ref{sec:scores_definition} respond to multiplicative errors $R_\mu$ in the neighbourhood frequency.
+From eq.~\eqref{eq:bdnss_relative} is is straightforward to see that the BDnSS is always maximised when $R_\mu=1$, when all other terms are kept fixed, and so cannot be artificially improved by neighbourhood mean.
 Therefore we focus on the behaviour of the FSS with changing $R_\mu$, for given values of $C, r_n$ and $R_\sigma$.

 By partial differentiation of eq.~\eqref{eq:fss_relative} with respect to $R_\mu$, we identify that the value of $R_\mu$ that maximises the FSS, $R_\mu^{\text{max}}$, is (Appendix A):